Kaisaan/lostkefin/graphicsFormat.md

 ## Image Data

 The image data is $10 bytes long per image.
 It is located based on the offset in the file header.
-They are formatted as follows
+They are formatted as follows.
 |Size|Description|
 |---|---|
 |$2|Image Height in-game?|